Battle of Karbala: Aftermath

 Seventy or seventy-two people died on Husayn's side, of whom about twenty were descendants of Abu Talib, the father of Ali.
 This included two of Husayn's sons, six of his paternal brothers, three sons of Hasan ibn Ali, three sons of Jafar ibn Abi Talib, and three sons and three grandsons of Aqil ibn Abi Talib.
 Following the battle, Husayn's clothes were stripped, and his sword, shoes and baggage were taken.
 The women's jewelry and cloaks were also seized.
-Shemr wanted to kill Husayn's only surviving son Ali Zayn al-Abidin, who had not taken part in the fighting because of illness, but was prevented by Ibn Sa'd.
+Shimr wanted to execute Husayn's only surviving son Ali Zayn al-Abidin, who had not taken part in the fighting because of illness, but was prevented by Ibn Sa'd.
 There are reports of more than sixty wounds on Husayn's body, which was then trampled with horses as previously instructed by Ibn Ziyad.
 The bodies of Husayn's companions were decapitated.
 There were eighty-eight dead in Ibn Sa'd's army, who were buried before he left.
 After his departure, members of the Banu Asad tribe, from the nearby village of Ghadiriya, buried the headless bodies of Husayn's companions.

 Husayn's family, along with the heads of the dead, were sent to Ibn Ziyad.
-He poked Husayn's mouth with a stick and intended to kill Ali Zayn al-Abidin, but spared him after the pleas of Husayn's sister Zaynab.
+He poked Husayn's mouth with a stick and intended to execute Ali Zayn al-Abidin, but spared him after the pleas of Husayn's sister Zaynab.
 The heads and the family were then sent to Yazid, who also poked Husayn's mouth with a stick.
 The historian Henri Lammens has suggested that this is a duplication of the report regarding Ibn Ziyad.
 Yazid was compassionate towards the women and Ali Zayn al-Abidin, and cursed Ibn Ziyad for murdering Husayn, stating that had he been there, he would have spared him.
 One of his courtiers asked for the hand of a captive woman from Husayn's family in marriage, which resulted in heated altercation between Yazid and Zaynab.
 The women of Yazid's household joined the captive women in their lamentation for the dead.
 After a few days, the women were compensated for their belongings looted in Karbala and were sent back to Medina.